Killinskillz69/Nineteen69-paystring.crypto.com-/Home.md

 [![Documentation chat](https://img.shields.io/badge/gitter-Docs%20chat-4AB495.svg)](https://gitter.im/ethereum/documentation)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Ethereum wiki covering all things related to Ethereum
+> Ethereum wiki covering all things related to

 This is the community maintained wiki covering all sorts of information on the next-generation peer-to-peer technology platform built by the Ethereum Foundation, including **Ethereum**, _the generalized blockchain for smart contract development_, as well as sister protocols like **[Whisper](https://github.com/ethereum/wiki/wiki/Whisper-pages)**, _the private low-level datagram communication platform_, and **[Swarm](http://swarm-gateways.net/bzz:/theswarm.eth/)**, a distributed storage platform and content distribution service.
 See [here](https://github.com/ethereum/wiki/wiki/Ethereum-introduction) for an introduction, and other pages in the sidebar.